theREALdebater/eclat/doc/tools/eclat.md

 It is important to understand that such a script cannot be guaranteed to perfectly recreate the configuration, for a number of reasons:

- * it is possible for the initial (default) configuration of a nerwly created library changes in the future;
+ * it is possible for the initial (default) configuration of a newly created library changes in the future;

  * .....